Are you dreaming of going to Africa?

 By the way, next to the ATM there is an amazing small seamstress (for men and women), where you can buy or make clothes which are made of the traditional fabric called ‘capulana’!

 The town’s main attraction is its daily market with fresh veggies and fruits and also freshly cooked street food.
 You can get there a good homemade meal for 1$.
 The party scene in Tofo is huge (if you take into account how tiny this village is).
 There are several bars and live music almost every day.

 Tofo is also well known for diving.
 In the waters, you can spot turtles, humpbacks, whales, whale sharks, eagle sharks, reef sharks, and so on.
-The town has also a pretty good wave to surf.
+The town has also a pretty good waves to surf.
 The beach is stunning and most of the time empty, the water is crystal clear.
-Local people are amazing and the vibe is just great.
+The local people are amazing and the vibe is just great.

 Mulanje Mountain Forest Reserve, Malawi

-Not many people know that Malawi has more to offer than its beautiful Lake, which is the country main attraction.
-But if you are into off the beaten path travelling, then once you are in Malawi you definitely should visit Mulanje Forest Reserve.
+Not many people know that Malawi has more to offer than its beautiful Lake, which is the country’s main attraction.
+But if you are into off-the-beaten path travelling, then once you are in Malawi you definitely should visit Mulanje Forest Reserve.

 Mulanje is located in southern Malawi, close to the border with Mozambique and its Forest Reserve covers about 60.000 hectares.
 The absolute highlight of this area is the hike up to the summit of Mount Mulanje (3002m).

 If you decide to go hiking, you will have a few options which vary between day hikes to five days hikes.
 I did a three-day hike and it was an unforgettable experience.

 For the excursions to the peak, you will need to hire a guide and prepare yourself for challenging tracking.
 You walk about 8h per day and in some places, the path is very steep and tough.

 There are basic huts on the way for overnight stays and you will share them with other hikers (if some other people will be hiking the same route on the same day).